Ingrid Moses

-Ingrid Moses AO (born 15 July 1941 in Aurich, Germany), an Australian academic and former university administrator, is an emeritus professor at the University of Canberra.
+Ingrid Moses AO (born 15 July 1941), an Australian academic and former university administrator, is an emeritus professor at the University of Canberra.
 After a long academic career in Australia, Moses served as the Chancellor of the University of Canberra between 2006 and 2011.

 Biography

-Moses studied at the University of Erlangen-Nuremberg, graduating in 1965 with DiplSozWirt, the equivalent to master's degree in Social Sciences.
+Moses was born in Aurich, Germany.
+She studied at the University of Erlangen-Nuremberg, graduating in 1965 with a Diplom-Sozialwirt (Dipl.-Soz.wirt) degree, the equivalent to master's degree in Social Sciences.
 Migrating to Australia in 1966 she graduated from the University of Queensland with a Master of Arts in 1978.
 She earned a Graduate Diploma in Tertiary Education from the Darling Downs College of Advanced Education in 1980.
 She completed her PhD from the University of Queensland in 1986.
-She is married to Professor John A. Moses, former Chancellor of the University of Canberra.
-They are the parents of the noted historian Dirk Moses.